Certora/Examples/RevertConditions/ReturnSize/README.md

 # Revert On Return Size Example

 ## Overview
 This repository contains a smart contract named `ReturnSize` that includes a function called `callerFunction`.
-This function takes a library address and a uint as arguments, relying on the implementation of `calledFunction` within the provided contract address to execute certain logic based on the input uint.
-The purpose of this example is to demonstrate revert condition based on the unersolved call return size and for completion show the utilization of the CVL prover argument flag `-superOptimisticReturnsize`. by adding the flag the Prover takes into account only values where return size is as expected.
+This function takes a contract address and a uint as arguments, relying on the implementation of `calledFunction` within the provided contract address to execute certain logic based on the input uint.
+The purpose of this example is to demonstrate revert condition based on the unersolved call return size and for completion shows the utilization of the CVL prover argument flag `-superOptimisticReturnsize`. by adding the flag the Prover takes into account only values where return size is as expected.

 **NOTE:** For additional information about the flag, please refer to the [Certora Documentation](https://docs.certora.com/en/latest/docs/prover/cli/options.html#prover-args-optimisticreturnsize-true).